isomerpages/ura-mbsc/_brightening-lives/About Brightening Lives.md

 description: ""
 ---
 <p>This year’s <strong><em>Brightening Lives</em></strong> light projections,
-presented in collaboration withcommunity partner and local philanthropic organisation The Majurity Trust, will showcase a series of original artworks created by artists with disabilities from ART:DIS, a local non-profit organisation which seeks to provide learning and livelihood opportunities for persons
+presented in collaboration with community partner and local philanthropic organisation The Majurity Trust, will showcase a series of original artworks created by artists with disabilities from ART:DIS, a local non-profit organisation which seeks to provide learning and livelihood opportunities for persons